TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 7/Leviticus 7.19.md

 ---

-And the flesh that toucheth any unclean thing shall not be eaten; it shall be burnt with fire.
-And as for the flesh, every one that is clean shall eat thereof:
+"'The flesh that touches any unclean thing shall not be eaten.
+It shall be burned with fire.
+As for the flesh, everyone who is clean may eat it;